Caring For The Older Dog

 Attention to dental care is very important.
 Conditions such as heart disease can result from gum disease or decaying teeth as the dogs build up tartar over the years.
 You can brush their teeth or supply them with dental chews.

 Incontinence: Canine cognitive dysfunction (Senility/Alzheimer’s) means that our dogs forget basic things including house training.
 It is no use berating or punishing the dog for incontinence, they are often terribly upset that it has happened, and it is never intentional.

 Other reasons for incontinence are hormones oestrogen in females and testosterone in males, these can affect a dog's ability to control the urethral sphincter which is muscular tissue near the base of the bladder.
 The sphincter acts as a valve, and age weakens it.

-The production of these hormones naturally decreases as dogs age, which is why this type of old dogs' incontinence may start as the dog reaches its senior period.
-Of course castrated and spayed dogs are far more prone to this type of problem, as the hormones are created through the reproductive organs which in females is the ovaries and in males the testicles.
+The production of these hormones naturally decreases as dog's age, which is why this type of old dogs' incontinence may start as the dog reaches its senior period.
+Of course castrated and spayed dogs are far more prone to this type of problem, as the hormones are created through the reproductive organs which in females are the ovaries and in males the testicles.

 These are removed during neutering, therefore, increasing the likelihood of incontinence as the dog ages.

 Spayed or neutered dogs are more likely to develop the condition because their reproductive organs (which are responsible for the production of hormones) have been removed.
 More than 20% of spayed females are affected with urinary incontinence.
 Early neutering is one of the main reasons dogs become incontinent.
 There is a medical term for it "Spay Incontinence".

 Both male and female dogs can also be affected, with medium to large breeds being more prone to the problem.
 The number of cases is likely to increase with the growing number of older dogs, advances in geriatric veterinary care and significant amount of time pets spend indoors